w3f/polkadot-wiki/docs/learn/how-to/dashboard-rebond-tokens.md

 !!! tip "GOOD TO KNOW"

     You can only rebond the full amount that is currently unbonding.
-You cannot choose to rebond only part of your unbonding tokens.
+You can't choose to rebond only part of your unbonding tokens.

-In this example, we are using the Westend testnet, but the process is the same for Polkadot and Kusama.
+In this example, the Westend testnet is used, but the process is the same for Polkadot and Kusama.

 * * *